Earthquakes on May 7, 2026

 22.6 km---✓ ReviewedUSGS →

-On May 7, 2026 at 21:29 UTC, a magnitude 2.3 earthquake struck 70 km SE of Adak, Alaska.
-The hypocenter lay at 22.6 km, placing this in the shallow crustal category.
+May 7, 2026 brought a magnitude 2.3 earthquake 70 km SE of Adak, Alaska, logged at 21:29 UTC.
+At a depth of 22.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 51.394°, -175.963°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07